-Google Pay, Apple Pay, Samsung Pay, LG Pay*, Fitbit Pay, and Garmin Pay make it easy to make in-store or drive up purchases hands-free.
+Google Pay, Apple Pay, Samsung Pay, Fitbit Pay, and Garmin Pay make it easy to make in-store or drive up purchases hands-free.

-Install the app on your device, enter your card information in the app, and contact your ACB banker to activate your card.
+Install the app on your device and enter your card information in the app.
+You may need to contact your ACB banker for a quick activation.
 After your card is activated, your buying process will be much easier and safer!

 To use Mobile Wallet: After you’ve been activated, unlock your phone and place it in the proximity of the POS device in your favorite stores or restaurants.
 You’ll hear a chime when it worked!
 (Some phones may require face recognition or a passcode after hearing the chime.)

 Unsure who accepts Mobile Wallet?
 Many places do.
 Your Mobile Wallet app may have a locator; scroll down to see the features, including locations.

 Be sure to mark your ACB debit card as your default card in the Mobile Wallet on your device!

 Going somewhere?
 Whether it’s to an exotic land or to the Black Hills, you can easily let the ACB fraud department know that you are using your debit card or Mobile Wallet in area other than home for a period of time, right from your ACB Digital Banking session.